ElSnoMan/scripting-to-framework/tau-docs/Chapter7/chapter_7.md

 The first 3 scenarios are straightforward, but the last scenario has a very high number of combinations since Decks consist of 8 cards and we have 93 total cards...

-In this Chapter we'll only write the first 3 tests, but we'll get to the 4th test later on.
+In this Chapter we'll only write the first 3 tests.

 ## Create the first Copy Deck test
 We'll start with the easiest test which is that the user can copy the deck.